po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/29-Stu_Mini_Project/README.md

-# Mini Project - Train Scheduler
+# Mini Project - Project Tracker

-In this project you will work with others to create a train schedule application using Bootstrap, jQuery, jQueryUI, Moment, and Google Fonts.
+In this project, you will work with others to create a project tracker application using Bootstrap, jQuery, jQueryUI, Moment, and Google Fonts.
 Break up these phases amongst members of your team.

 The first three tasks will get you to MVP, so focus on those first!